alexandraChangLi/alexandraChangLi.github.io/content/authors/admin/_index.md

     url: https://english.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: This site is under construction!
-I obtained my BSc degree in Computer Science and Technology from Peking University in 2023.
+bio: I obtained my BSc degree in Computer Science and Technology from Peking University in 2023.
 My research interests include multi-modal learning, computer vision.

 # Interests to show in About widget
 interests: